protoben/resume/resume.md

 Objective
 ---------

-To apply a background in theory to provably secure cryptography and network software
+To apply a background in theory and provable security to networking, systems, and security software

 Education